sebastian-zieba/PACMAN/joss/paper.md

 - **Optimal extraction and outlier removal**: `PACMAN` uses an optimal extraction algorithm as presented in @Horne1986 which iteratively masks bad pixels in the image.
 We also mask bad pixels that have been flagged by `calwf3` with data quality DQ = 4 or 512\footnote{for a list of DQ flags see \url{https://wfc3tools.readthedocs.io/en/latest/wfc3tools/calwf3.html}}.

-- **Scanning of the detector**: The majority of exoplanetary HST/WFC3 observations use the spatial scanning technique [@McCullough2012] which spreads the light perpendicular to the dispersion direction during the exposure enabled longer integration times before saturation.
+- **Scanning of the detector**: The majority of exoplanetary HST/WFC3 observations use the spatial scanning technique [@McCullough2012] which spreads the light perpendicular to the dispersion direction during the exposure enabling longer integration times before saturation.
 The _ima_ files taken in this observation mode consist of a number of nondestructive reads, also known as up-the-ramp samples, each of which we treat as an independent subexposure.
-\autoref{fig:figure1} (left panel) shows an example for the last subexposure when using the spatial scanning together with the expected position of the trace based on the direct image.
+\autoref{fig:figure1} (left panel) shows an example of the last subexposure when using the spatial scanning together with the expected position of the trace based on the direct image.

 - **Fitting models**: `PACMAN` contains several functions to fit models which are commonly used with HST data.
 The user can fit models like in \autoref{eq:equation1} to the white light curve or to spectroscopic light curves.
-An example for a raw spectroscopic light curve and fitting \autoref{eq:equation1} to it, can be found in \autoref{fig:figure2}.
+An example of a raw spectroscopic light curve and fitting \autoref{eq:equation1} to it, can be found in \autoref{fig:figure2}.
-Here some examples for the currently implemented models for the instrument systematics and the astrophysical signal.
+Here are some examples of the currently implemented models for the instrument systematics and the astrophysical signal:
   - systematic models:
     - visit-long polynomials
     - orbit-long exponential ramps due to charge trapping: NIR detectors like HST/WFC3 can trap photoelectrons [@Smith2008], which will cause the number of recorded photoelectrons to increase exponentially, creating typical hook-like features in each orbit